PhungDucKien/excelium/slate/source/includes/_web_api.md

 cellAddress | a cell address, e.g. "1.4"
 text | the value to match with the result

-## Verify Table Not Contain
+## Verify Table Not Match

-Verifies that the text from a cell of a table not contain the given value.
+Verifies that the text from a cell of a table not match the given value.
 When the verify fails, the test will continue execution, logging the failure.
 The cellAddress syntax row.column, where row and column start at 0.

 ### Usage

 `
-verifyTableNotContain(locator, cellAddress, text)
+verifyTableNotMatch(locator, cellAddress, text)
 `

 ### Parameters